 - 1. Students have 2 weeks from the order date to withdraw from an LI course.
 Withdrawal after the 2 week time period will result in a withdrawal/failure being placed on the transcript.
 In order to withdraw from a course, the student must complete the course withdrawal form that is available in the guidance office.
-This form requires a student and parent signature. - For 0.5-credit courses, students will have 18 weeks to complete the course, from the date it is ordered.
-For 1.0-credit courses, students will have 36 weeks to complete the course, from the date it is ordered.
+This form requires a student and parent signature. - 2.
+For all courses ordered for the 2022-2023 school year, students will have until May 1, 2023 to complete the course.
 Failure to complete the course in this time period will result in a withdrawal/failure being rewarded or zeros being awarded for all outstanding assignments. - 3.
-There are always extenuating circumstances (such as extended illness) that may cause a student to not complete a course within the 18 weeks.
-In such cases, the student must make arrangements with the guidance office for an extension.
+In extenuating circumstances a student may request an extension.
+In such cases the student must make arrangements with the guidance office and administration for an extension.
 Documentation such as a physician's excuse may be required. - 4.
 Another course may not be ordered until a course completion form is submitted for the initial course.